ryx/datalayer.js/README.md

 [![Build Status](https://travis-ci.org/ryx/datalayer.js.svg?branch=master)](https://travis-ci.org/ryx/datalayer.js)
 [![npm version](https://badge.fury.io/js/datalayerjs.svg)](https://badge.fury.io/js/datalayerjs)

-Datalayer.js is an open-source datalayer, tagmanager, and *"frontend middleware"*.
+Datalayer.js is an open-source datalayer, tagmanager, and *"frontend middleware"* - originally created for [GaleriaKaufhof](https://github.com/Galeria-kaufhof).
+It follows a "developer first" philosophy, is fully test-driven and acts as a thin data proxy between the frontend space in the browser and any third parties, which can be provided as plugins.
 It is based on a [customizable data model with a virtual type system](#models) and aims at standardizing and simplifying the process of 3rd party integration into modern websites.
-It follows a "developer first" philosophy, is fully test-driven and acts as a thin data proxy between the frontend space in the browser and any third parties, which are provided by plugins.

-> NOTE: this is still a **pre-release version**, we are actively working on our the first stable relase .. :boom:
+> NOTE: this is still a **pre-release version**, we are actively working on the first stable relase (which is planned for Q4/2018)

 ## How does it work?
 The Datalayer "collects" data from the website (i.e. it gets passed from different parts of your application) and aggregates it to one data object.
 Then the plugin loader starts loading the plugins based on a given rule configuration.
 Plugins will receive events which contain specific data and can take that data and offer it to third parties as desired.
 One example is the "page-loaded" event that passes the previously aggregated data object to the plugin.
 That's the big picture.
 (TODO: add link to details)

 # Usage
 The basic usage is pretty simple.
-The first step is installing datalayer.js from [npm](https://www.npmjs.com).
+For convenience, we imagine that you have some existing codebase where you want to add the datalayer as new feature.
+So, first install datalayer.js from [npm](https://www.npmjs.com).

     npm install datalayerjs

-Then it's time to import the module into your codebase.
+From there you can import the module into your codebase.
 Datalayer.js comes as [UMD module](https://github.com/umdjs/umd) and supports [a variety of different import styles](examples/2-integration-styles.md).
 But nowadays the most common scenario should likely be to use ES6's `import` statement.
-This example also assumes that we want to import some dummy plugins from another module.
-In a real-world scenario you might install some official plugins instead.
+This example also assumes that we want to import some dummy plugins from a local module.

 ```javascript
 import datalayer from 'datalayerjs';